Adult Stem Cells

 During the past decade or so researchers have identified numerous growth factors (plus a chemokine) that are expressed by bone marrow stem cells, typically upon engraftment.

-Please contact us at 949-229-8551 or use this for more information about Dr Steenblock and his approach to chronic and degenerative disease treatment for stem cell:
+Please contact us at the number listed above or use our contact form to obtain more information about Dr Steenblock and his approach to chronic and degenerative disease treatment for stem cells.